childtheme/codesupple/README.md

 A lightweight and elegant WordPress plugin that displays related posts after each blog post based on shared categories.
 Posts are shown in a modern, responsive grid layout, complete with featured images, titles, short excerpts, and metadata.
 Perfect for improving user engagement and reducing bounce rates.

 ## 🧩 Features
-🔗 Related posts by category
+🔗 Related posts by category<br>
-🖼 Modern grid-based layout with featured images
+🖼 Modern grid-based layout with featured images<br>
-✍️ Displays post title, excerpt, author, and date
+✍️ Displays post title, excerpt, author, and date<br>
-📱 Fully responsive design (mobile-friendly)
+📱 Fully responsive design (mobile-friendly)<br>
-🎨 Easy to customize with built-in CSS
+🎨 Easy to customize with built-in CSS<br>
 ⚡ Lightweight and no settings required — just activate and go!

 ## 🛠 Installation
-Download or clone this repository.
+Download or clone this repository.<br>
-Upload the plugin folder to /wp-content/plugins/you-may-also-like/ Activate the plugin from your WordPress dashboard.
+Upload the plugin folder to /wp-content/plugins/you-may-also-like/<br>
+Activate the plugin from your WordPress dashboard.<br>
 Done!
 Related posts will now appear below each single post.

 ## 📁 File Structure